ecnolan/chess/README.md

 This runs significantly faster than packages that process game data.

 To use:
-Save pgn format game data as 'chessdata.pgn'
+Save pgn format game data as 'chessdata.pgn'.
-Run chess-v1.py
+Run chess-v1.py.
 Output will be a csv titled 'chess-data.csv' saved to the working directory.

 Many other files in repository were for rudimentary testing.